 Sections are organized within ESA’s membership to promote interaction among those with similar research and discipline interests.
 Sections organize activities and facilitate communication among their members.

-ESA welcomed four new sections in 2015: the Ecological Restoration Section, Invasion Ecology Section, Open Science Section, and Science Communication Section.
+ESA welcomed four new sections in 2015: the Ecological Restoration Section, Invasion Ecology Section, Open Science Section, and Communication and Engagement Section.
 In 2016, the Black Ecologists Section was created.